 An exchange student is someone who takes the opportunity to travel abroad in order to live in a new country as part of an exchange program.
 While they're there, they'll be living with a host family, attending lessons at a local school, and fully immersing themselves in a new culture.

 Becoming an exchange student is a fantastic way to get out and see the world, and you'll learn far more about your host country than you would through a short vacation there.
-There are so many advantages to exchange programs, and I highly recommend signing up for one if you have the chance to.
+There are so many advantages to exchange programs, and we highly recommend signing up for one if you have the chance to.

 High school students are eligible for student exchange programs, providing their school has an agreement with a foreign school.
 If you're interested in the possibility of an exchange program, your first step should be a meeting with your school's guidance counselor.
 You can also read more about how to study abroad in high school.

 If you're a college student, the process is much the same.
 You should check with your advisors to see if an exchange program is possible.
 Each university may have its own international exchange program, so research if yours does online, and then start making appointments to kickstart the process.